Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Data and Empirical Strategy

 \subsection{Data}

 Our primary data observes the establishment of the first non-Catholic church in a municipality and conflict-related violence.
 The church establishment data comes from the \emph{Public Registry of Religious Organizations},\footnote{In Spanish, it is called the \emph{Registro P\'ublico de Entidades Religiosas}.
-This data can be accessed at \url{https://asuntosreligiosos.mininterior.gov.co/mision/asuntos-religiosos/registro-publico-de-entidades-religiosas}.} provided by the Colombian Ministry of the Interior.
+This data is publicly available from \url{https://asuntosreligiosos.mininterior.gov.co/mision/asuntos-religiosos/registro-publico-de-entidades-religiosas}.} provided by the Colombian Ministry of the Interior.
 It records the time and place at which a non-Catholic church gains legal ``personhood.''
-In Colombia, non-Catholic churches must apply for legal status,\footnote{The Catholic church already has legal status.} and it takes at least 60 working days to receive a response from the government.
-The request is usually granted.\footnote{See \url{https://asuntosreligiosos.mininterior.gov.co/sites/default/files/cartilla\_2016\_-\_directrices\_juridicas\_participacion\_sector\_religioso.pdf}.} Legal personhood allows a church to sign any contract (e.g. open bank accounts, hire employees, pay the leaders of the organization, buy properties, qualify for tax incentives) and to collect contributions from its members.\footnote{See Ley 133 de 1994 y Decretos Reglamentarios 1319 de 1998, 782 de 1995 y 505 de 2003.} This data is available for each year from 1995 to 2017, and includes the date that the church gained legal status and the primary municipality in which this church is active.\footnote{Once a church becomes a legal entity, its activity may be legally extended to the entire country (see Ley 133 de 1994 y Decretos Reglamentarios 1319 de 1998, 782 de 1995 y 505 de 2003).
-Note that this could bias our measure of religious competition, since a church that is the first to obtain legal personhood in a municipality may not be the first church in operation, as another church in the same municipality may have obtained its legal personhood elsewhere.
+In Colombia, non-Catholic churches must apply for legal status (the Catholic Church already has legal status), and it takes at least 60 working days to receive a response from the government.
+The request is usually granted.
+Legal personhood allows a church to sign any contract (e.g. open bank accounts, hire employees, pay the leaders of the organization, buy properties and qualify for tax incentives) and to collect contributions from its members (see Law 133 of 1994).
+This data is available for each year from 1995 to 2017, and includes the date that the church gained legal status and the primary municipality in which this church is active.\footnote{Once a church becomes a legal entity, its activity may be legally extended to the entire country.
+Note that this could bias our measure of religious competition, since a church that is the first to obtain legal personhood in a municipality may not be the first church in operation, as another church in the same municipality may have obtained its legal status elsewhere.
 Thus, we should be cautious when interpreting our estimates, as they may be biased toward zero.
-However, if Colombian non-Catholic churches are very fragmented, and if the majority of these churches result from the initiative of religious leaders who decide to found their own church (as argued by \citealt[][p.
+However, in Section \ref{Othermechanismsandadditionalevidence} we show that our results are robust to focusing on non-Catholic churches that are not affiliated with others that already have legal status, which makes up approximately 85\% of our sample.
+This proportion is consistent with anecdotal evidence showing that Colombian non-Catholic churches are very fragmented (see \citealt[][p.
 140]{Beltran2013} and \citealt[][p.
-19]{Tejeiro2010}), then we do not expect this to happen very often.
-In addition, we explore robustness of our estimations to heterogenous treatment effects (across cohorts), which may account for some of this bias.}
+19]{Tejeiro2010}).}